omerome83/omerome83/README.md

 # Hello! 👋 My name is Romel Williams.

 - I work full-time in the 💻 IT field specializing as a Software Tester.
-- I am currently learning HTML5, CSS, and JavaScript, and Node.JS with the aspiration of becoming a web developer.
+- I am currently learning HTML5, CSS, and JavaScript, and Node.JS.

 # Interests